Open House Tips for Real Estate Agents

-- Upon entry, offer visitors a professionally-printed pamphlet that outlines key points about the property along with your contact information.
-This simple flyer can leave a lasting impression, especially if it features a creative design and gives potential buyers not only more information about the property itself, but also an easy way to contact you with questions (or even an offer).
+- Upon entry, offer visitors a professionally printed pamphlet that outlines key points about the property along with your contact information.
+Experienced real estate professionals know that this simple flyer can leave a lasting impression, especially if it features a creative design and gives potential buyers not only more information about the property itself but a link to your real estate website along with your contact information, just in case they have questions (or even an offer).

-- Be prepared to answer any questions about the property, the neighborhood, and real estate in general.
-Inevitably, some people will have questions, so be sure to have the appropriate answers ready.
+- Be prepared.
+You'll likely need to answer questions about the property, the neighborhood, and the real estate market in general during the open house.
+Inevitably, some people will have questions like "what kind of upgrades have been made?" or "what's the square footage of the den?", so be sure to have the appropriate answers ready.
 If they do ask you something that you can’t answer confidently, take down their contact information with the promise that you’ll reach out with more information.

 - Research the neighborhood beforehand.
-Visitors who don’t live nearby will likely have the most questions about what this property’s location means for their lifestyle.
+Prospective buyers who don’t live nearby will likely have the most questions about what this property’s location means for their lifestyle.
 What schools, restaurants, or recreational activities can you promote during your open house event?

 - Gauge the interest of the visitors as they leave the home.
-Leaving a lasting impression makes all the difference in future contacts/leads.
+Leaving a lasting impression makes all the difference in future contacts and real estate leads.

-- Exchange contact information with all your visitors so that you can keep them on your radar for future home-buying prospects.
+- Exchange contact information with all your visitors.
+Encourage them to follow you on all your social networks so that you can keep them on your radar for future homebuying prospects and vice versa.

 Since only 8% of buyers find their new home at an open house, many real estate agents have to consider if the efforts to set up an open house will pay off.
 It all depends on how well the home is advertised and whether it's in a neighborhood needing a little promotional boost.

 Marketing is the lifeblood of real estate, and open houses require a healthy dose of buyer awareness to be successful.
-We have compiled six specific advertising and marketing tips you should use to promote your open house that will allow you to drive as many visitors as possible to your property.
+We have compiled six specific advertising and marketing tips you should use to promote your open house to drive as many visitors as possible to the property.

 Post the Listing on Real Estate Sites